Alexander Karl Nikolai von Lieven: Biography

-Lieven was the son of Alexander Otto Karl Theodor von Lieven, from one of the oldest families of Baltic Germans.
+Lieven was born in 1860.
+He was the son of Alexander Otto Karl Theodor von Lieven, from one of the oldest families of Baltic Germans.
 He graduated from the Berlin Cadet Corps and served initially in the Semenov Regiment of the Imperial Guards.
 However, in 1884 he transferred to the Imperial Russian Navy and graduated from the Sea Cadets in 1884.
 He commanded a number of destroyers in the Baltic Fleet, and was awarded the Order of St Anna, 3rd class in 1896.
 In 1898 he graduated from the naval academy and was promoted to captain, 2nd class.
 Lieven was assigned to the battleship Poltava from 1898 to 1901.

 In 1900, Lieven was sent as a military attaché to the United States, and acted as a military observer during the Spanish–American War.
 He was awarded the Order of Saint Stanislaus, 2nd degree the same year, followed by the Order of St Anna, 2nd degree and the Order of St Vladimir, 4th degree with bow, in 1903.